Leif Davis: Style of play

-Davis predominantly plays as a left back.
-He was converted by Carlos Corberán to also play as a centre back.
-Davis describes his style as a "a modern-day, attacking left-back".
+Davis predominantly plays as a left-back.
+During his time at Leeds United, he was converted by then Leeds United Under 23s manager Carlos Corberán to also play as a centre-back.
+Davis describes his style of play as "a modern-day, attacking left-back".
+Davis is known for his crossing ability and set piece taking and his ability to create chances and provide assists.